BlueTeamBlake/BlueTeamBlake/README.md

   ## 🎯 Goals for 2025

 - ✅ Start a role within the field
-- ✅ Obtain SAL1 or CompTIA CySA+
+- ✅ Obtain SAL1 and/or CompTIA CySA+

 ## 📫 Let’s Connect and follow me on my learning paths